INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 Yeah, and it’s great.
 I believe that what we do is timeless and ageless, you know, it’s doesn’t have a particular time, it’s forever.

 There are some interesting destinations that you’ll be playing on this tour too, like Russia and Serbia.
 How does it feel to play in places that you’ve never been to before?

 Very exciting, you know.
 To be doing this as long as we have and then find something that’s new, is as much fun as doing what’s familiar.
 It’s great to go back to places we know and know what to expect, and it’s also great going to some place where we haven’t been.

 Kiss’ last European tour was for the PSYCHO CIRCUS album, back in 1999.
 Since the demand, judging by the success of this current tour, has certainly been there, why has it then taken this long for Kiss to return to Europe?

 Yeah, we’ve just been busy.
-And, you know, I like to spend a lot of time home, I have family.
-I also wanted to go out and do my [solo thing], I also wanted to do “Phantom of the Opera”.
+And, you know, I like to spend a lot of time home, I have a family.
+I also wanted to go out and do my [solo thing], I also wanted to do “Phantom of the Opera.”
 There are always many things to be done and only so many hours in the day and at some point, you know, my kids want me home.
-That’s a good reason to be home, I wanna be with them.
+That’s a good reason to be home; I wanna be with them.

 After the European leg of the tour, will it get extended to include the USA, Japan or some other areas as well?